 There are untold numbers of soft drinks available these days, all with their own unique flavor.
-But what should you do if you want the taste of your favorite soft drink in marijuana form?
+Similarly, there are lots of marijuana flavors out there.
+Surely there must be one that has precisely the taste that you want?

 What Is the Ginger Ale Strain?

 The Ginger Ale strain is a cross between Cinderella 88 and Café Girl, two intriguingly rare strains.
 Ginger Ale is a 50:50 hybrid and an exceptionally potent marijuana strain known for its strong effects.

 This strain needs to come with a severe warning; it is not for novice cannabis consumers.